Inward processing procedure

 The Inward processing arrangement makes the following possible:

 - destruction of the non-Union good

 - ensure that the non-Union goods comply to the statutory technical requirements that apply when bringing these into free circulation

 Applying for an authorisation

-If you wish to use the Inward processing procedure, you will need an authorisation.
-You can apply for this using the form Inward Processing authorisation Application (only available in Dutch).
+If you wish to use the Inward processing procedure, you need an authorisation.
+You apply for the authorisation via the EU Trader Portal.
+For more information, go to the 'Completion instructions EU Trader Portal – Inward processing authorisation (IPO)' (only available in Dutch).

 As we do not wish to lose sight of the interests of the producers within the EU, in specific cases we will examine whether as an applicant you fulfil the economic conditions.